VQE-generated quantum circuit dataset for machine learning: Introduction

 Quantum machine learning has attracted much attention in recent years as a promising application of quantum computers \cite{biamonte2017quantum, cerezo2022challenges}.
 Many techniques, such as quantum neural networks \cite{farhi2018, mitarai2018quantum, Schuld2019}, quantum generative models \cite{Liu2018, Benedetti2019}, quantum kernel methods \cite{havlivcek2019supervised}, and so on have been developed for achieving possible quantum speedups in machine learning tasks.
 They have also been realized experimentally \cite{Benedetti2019, havlivcek2019supervised, Kusumoto2021, bartkiewicz2020experimental, PhysRevX.12.031010}.
 While some artificial, carefully-designed scenarios have demonstrated that certain quantum machine learning techniques may be advantageous compared to classical methods \cite{Liu_2021, Huang2021, dunjko2017, NEURIPS2021_eec96a7f, Pirnay2022}, it is not yet clear whether quantum techniques would be beneficial for practical applications.

 In traditional machine learning, standard datasets, such as MNIST handwritten digits \cite{Lecun1998}, are used to evaluate the performance and thus the practicality of new models.
-However, it is rather unlikely that quantum machine learning methods can outperform the state-of-the-art classical machine learning procedures on those datasets, looking at their recent great success.
-With a large-scale numerical experiment involving up to 30 qubits, Huang \textit{et al.} \cite{Huang2021} have shown that the Fashion-MNIST dataset \cite{fashionmnist} is better learned by classical models.
+As of now, there is no evidence to suggest that quantum machine learning methods have surpassed the state-of-the-art classical machine learning techniques on these datasets.
+On the other hand, it has been demonstrated that classical machine learning can efficiently learn from these datasets.
+For example, with a large-scale numerical experiment involving up to 30 qubits, Huang \textit{et al.} \cite{Huang2021} have shown that the Fashion-MNIST dataset \cite{fashionmnist} is better learned by classical models.
 In contrast, when working with “quantum data”, such as quantum states or circuits, there is a good reason to believe that quantum computers may provide a significant advantage.
 In another work by Huang \textit{et al.} \cite{Huang2022}, it has been rigorously shown that quantum machine learning is beneficial when learning unknown quantum states or processes provided from physical experiments.
 It is therefore important to develop a practical quantum dataset in which we can expect quantum methods to be superior.